fooof-tools/fooof/README.md

 FOOOF is object oriented, and generally follows a similar approach as used in scikit-learn.

+The algorithm works on frequency representations, that is power spectra in linear space.

 With a power spectrum loaded (with 'freqs' storing frequency values, and 'spectrum' storing the power spectrum, both as 1D arrays in linear space) FOOOF can be used as follows:

 ```python